dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 The tutorial ends once we can see the rails application deployed on a plain vanilla Ubuntu server, assuming that the process is similar to Debian boxes.
-Also this document does not include ongoing update of the application, so will not fiddle with how to retrieve and restart the application from github or any deployment framework such as Dokku or Capistrano.
+Also this document does not include ongoing update of the application, so will not fiddle with how to retrieve the application from Github and restart it or any deployment framework such as Dokku or Capistrano.
 When this bridge is crossed, it will be part of an "extra material" section.

 ### A note on other tutorials